imtrinity94/funkycloudmedina.com/content/about/index.md

 title: "About me"
 ---

 Hello, I'm Stellios.
+I work for VMware as a Technical Account Manager from Brisbane, Australia.
 This is my personal tech related blog for anything private and public cloud related.
 I love (almost) anything virtual and cloud.

 Almost every blog post and tutorial I seem to find online is written around a green field deployment where somehow issues or bugs are not found and you're unlikely to find the really juicy problems.
-My initial goal was to to keep this blog limited to fixes and how-to's that I couldn't find anywhere else, but I've noticed that since starting the blog I'm slowly creeping into the 'opinion' side of blogging.
-I'll try to keep that to a minimum or at least coherent!
+I'm starting to branch into meaty "how-to's" and more series style posts to give readers something decent to chew on.

-I love designing and building out private cloud infrastructure and I'm having an absolute ball working with public cloud offerings and finding new ways of doing things.
+I love designing and building out private cloud infrastructure and have a blast helping businesses use private and public clouds to achieve their goals.

 Any fixes or workarounds that I've detailed on this site are provided as is.
-Your environment will probably differ to the one I work in so please don't hunt me down if it doesn't work...
+Your environment will probably differ to the ones I've worked in so please don't hunt me down if it doesn't work ;)

-If you're wondering why there are Ads being served on this blog, any money from them goes to supporting my homelab to help bring you even more content.
+If you're wondering why there are Ads being served on this blog, any money from them goes to supporting my homelab which I use to test and develop content for the blog (where I've specified as such).

-My postings are my own and don’t necessarily represent VMware’s positions, strategies or opinions.
+Disclaimer: My postings are my own and don’t necessarily represent VMware’s positions, strategies or opinions.